-— The non-AP MLD shall indicate its EMLSR padding delay and EMLSR transition delay in their
+e) (#16926)The non-AP MLD shall indicate its EMLSR transition delay in the EMLSR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element carried in a (Re)Association Request

-respective EMLSR Padding Delay and EMLSR Transition Delay subfields of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element.
-The non-AP MLD may update its EMLSR padding delay or EMLSR transition delay or both by including the EMLSR Parameter Update field in an EML Operating Mode Notification frame.
-When the EMLSR Parameter Update field is present in an EML Operating Mode Notification frame, the EMLSR Link Bitmap subfield of the EML Control field shall contain a different value than the EMLSR Link Bitmap value contained in a previous EML Operating Mode Notification frame successfully transmitted by the non-AP MLD.
+frame that it transmits.
+The non-AP MLD may update its EMLSR transition delay by including the EMLSR Parameter Update field in an EML Operating Mode Notification frame.

+f) When the EMLSR Parameter Update field is present in an EML Operating Mode Notification frame, the EMLSR Link Bitmap subfield of the EML Control field shall contain a different value than the EMLSR Link Bitmap value contained in (#16927)the most recent EML Operating Mode Notification frame successfully transmitted by the non-AP MLD.

-— The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the
+g) The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the

 EMLSR transition delay time last indicated by the non-AP MLD either in the EMLSR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element or in the EMLSR Transition Delay subfield of the EMLSR Parameter Update field in the last successfully transmitted EML Operating Mode Notification frame, if any of the following conditions is met and this is defined as the end of the frame exchanges: